vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tkgm-to-tkgs-stateful-app-migration.md

 ## Environment Overview

 For this demonstration, we have configured two ESXi clusters part of the same Datacenter, with different storage and networking connectivity across the clusters.
 One cluster is configured with the TKGm environment and considered as the source environment.
-The other cluster is configured with TKGS and considered as the destination environment.
+The other cluster is configured with TKGs and considered as the destination environment.

 ### Source Environment - TKGm